 Manitoba curlers hurrying hard to register for beloved annual outdoor bonspiel

-A flurry of Manitobans are set to descend on the frozen Red River as Canada’s longest-running outdoor curling event makes its return.
+A flurry of Manitobans are set to descend on the frozen Red River for the return of a beloved outdoor event.

 The Ironman Outdoor Curling Bonspiel is a frigidly fun winter tradition going dating back 20 years in our province.
 During the first weekend in February, curlers gather on the frozen river to play Canada’s oldest game and vie for a trophy and plenty of bragging rights.